davidcorne/Design-Patterns-In-Python/Design_Patterns_In_Python.md

 This uses the <a href="http://docs.python.org/2/library/abc.html" target="_blank">abc</a> module just like the first version of PrimeFinder in my <a href="http://davidcorne.com/2013/01/21/strategy-pattern/" target="_blank">strategy pattern</a> post.

-So with this Builder there are three functions for setting up the Vehicle.
-For the ConcreteBuilders there is a CarBuilder and a BikeBuilder, both of which inherit from VehicleBuilder.
+So with this `Builder` there are three functions for setting up the `Vehicle`.
+For the `ConcreteBuilders` there is a `CarBuilder` and a `BikeBuilder`, both of which inherit from `VehicleBuilder`.
 Here are the implementations of these classes.

 ```python
 #==============================================================================